Dirty Pair Flash: Kei

-Born: January 1, 2231, Age 17 on the colony planet Workoh, Kei is hot-headed, impulsive, and rude, and because of this is often mistaken for being a man.
-Those who mention this are, as expected, reminded (painfully) that she is, in fact, a woman.
+Born: January 1, 2231, Age 17 on the colony planet Workoh, Kei is hot-headed, impulsive, and rude; often called a tomboy.
 Her usual response to a crisis is "shoot first and ask questions later.", but she can show insight into situations when properly motivated.
 She usually gets into a lot of arguments with Yuri over her "girly" attitude, but is usually the first in line to back her up when trouble happens.
 Kei is also very Proficient with a Blaster and uses one as her primary weapon.

 Kei has a love for jet coasters, fast-food restaurants, drinking beer, sushi, and big-game fishing.
 She is afraid of nothing with the exception of ghosts, zombies, and vampires.
 Kei has a softer side, but dislikes showing it.

 Yuri

 Born: March 3, 2231, Age 17 on the colony world Shack-G, Yuri acts more stereotypically feminine than Kei.
 She is more concerned with getting dates and marrying a rich, handsome man than doing her job, and she gets more than her share of complaints from Kei because of this.
 However, if anyone ever harms her partner, it's unlikely that the offender will live to tell about it.
 Yuri is adept at using a plasma sword and carries one as her primary weapon.

 Yuri is the more romantic of the two.
 She likes romantic dinners, moonlit walks, and very wealthy men.
 However, she has poor luck with men, as she usually finds men who care more about what their fathers think about what happens to their prized possessions than to her.